 By Tim Lambert

 Like many towns, Old Portsmouth has a High Street.
 It was the most important street.
-St Thomas’s Street gets it’s named because Portsmouth Cathedral was, at first a parish church dedicated to St Thomas.
+St Thomas’s Street gets its name because Portsmouth Cathedral was, at first a parish church dedicated to St Thomas.
 Penny Street is probably a corruption of a Latin word that meant supplies because merchants stored supplies there.

 Street names in Portsea